appseconnect/docs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-01-04-generic-nav2013 R2-extension.md

 |---|---|---|
 |Customer_No.|Customer No.|Field|

-## Changes in “Contact Card” Page:
+## Changes in "Contact Card" Page:

-a) We have added our Extension page ‘AEC Contact Details CardPart’ (33064481) as a part type with the name ‘AEC Contact Details CardPart’.
+a) We have added our Extension page 'AEC Contact Details CardPart' (33064481) as a part type with the name 'AEC Contact Details CardPart'.
-Page ‘AEC Contact Details CardPart’ SubPageLink field is ‘No’ and base page SubPageLink field is ‘No.’
+Page 'AEC Contact Details CardPart' SubPageLink field is 'No' and base page SubPageLink field is 'No.'

 ![nav2013ext14](\staticfiles\connectors\media\application-connector\navextension\nav2013ext14.png)